-Let’s say you are a project manager — and you notice the communication tool your team is using is outdated and difficult to use.
+Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

-It frequently causes issues in communication — team members don’t always receive meeting invites, messages get lost, you can’t save important information without writing it down somewhere separately, etc.
+It often causes issues in communication — team members don’t always receive meeting invites, messages get lost, you can’t save important information without writing it down somewhere separately, etc.

-You discovered a new communication tool that you think would be great to switch to, but that would require the whole company to transition from one to the other.
-You can’t just suggest this to your superiors, without offering concrete evidence as to why the switch is necessary.
+You discovered a new communication tool that would be a great alternative, but that would require the whole company to transition from one to the other.
+You can’t just suggest this to your superiors without offering concrete evidence as to why the switch is necessary.

 This is where a business case comes into play.
-It outlines why and how an endeavor or a project is worth undertaking.
-In this text, we will talk about:
+It outlines how and why an endeavor or a project is worth undertaking.

 Table of Contents